Skip to product information

 Comes with Certificate of Authenticity and Digital Warranty ©

-In 1907, Alberto Santos Dumont unsuccessfully developed the number 18, the precursor to the seaplane.
+In 1907, Alberto Santos Dumont unsuccessfully developed the Number 18, a precursor to the seaplane.

-• 19 original period photographs and an old postcard of number 8.
+• 19 original, period photographs, and an old postcard from issue number 8.

 • France, 1907.